Myotonia Modeling presentation

 Atherosclerotic plaque development: strategies for modeling the growth and degradation of the fibrous cap

-The abstract, which goes on the same page as the title is Abstract: Cardiovascular disease is a leading cause of death in the US and many developed countries.
+Abstract: Cardiovascular disease is a leading cause of death in the US and many developed countries.
 Atherosclerosis is a major contributor to this disease profile.
 Atherosclerosis is an inflammatory disease of major arteries due to fatty lesions forming in arterial walls, causing stenosis (contracting blood flow) and thrombosis (blood clots, blockage).
 Certain lesions, called vulnerable plaques, are responsible for most deaths from atherosclerosis.
 The growth and degradation of these plaques is very dynamic, involving complex biochemical, hemodynamic, and mechanical interactions.
 But the present experimental means for studying arterial plaque development is limited, calling for augmenting such studies by mathematical modeling, analysis, and simulation.
 In this talk I will give a background to the biology and outline a strategy for model development, starting with an ODE model of principle chemical and cellular processes, and progressing to more complicated PDE models that include more mechanisms.
 At this stage little is proved, so the talk must be viewed as a possible roadmap for approaching a variety of questions.